Tracy Lawrence: 2005–2006: Then and Now: The Hits Collection

 Following the closure of DreamWorks Nashville in 2005, Lawrence transferred to Mercury Nashville that same year.
 There, he released the compilation Then & Now: The Hits Collection, which included fifteen of his previous hits, all of which (except "Paint Me a Birmingham") had to be newly recorded as the label did not own the rights to the original recordings made while he was on Atlantic.
-Two new tracks were included as well, both of which were released as singles: a cover of Mark Nesler's 1998 single "Used to the Pain", and "If I Don't Make It Back", which was co-witten by Bobby Pinson.
+Two new tracks were included as well, both of which were released as singles: a cover of Mark Nesler's 1998 single "Used to the Pain", and "If I Don't Make It Back", which was co-written by Bobby Pinson.
 Of this compilation, Erlewine wrote, "These new versions are a little more laid-back than the originals, and they're a little slicker too.
 And while that doesn't necessarily suit Lawrence's voice, which has grown a little thinner over the years, that doesn't make Then and Now a bad listen."